 - No later than the statutory date of Jan.
 10, the County Assessor must certify the Tax Dollar Warrant/Tax Roll to the County Treasurer for collection of the previous year’s property taxes.
 The Treasurer bills and collects property taxes one year in arrears.

-- In mid-January, tax bills are mailed to all property owners.
+- Mid-January, tax bills are mailed to all property owners.

 (Note: if you do not receive your property tax billing by early February, please contact the County Treasurer’s Office.)

-- Delinquent tax notices are mail shortly after June 15 deadline.
+- Delinquent tax notices are mailed shortly after June 15 deadline.
 Applicable delinquent interest and other charges shall apply to delinquent payments.

-- If a tax lien exists for unpaid prior year taxes, and current year taxes remain due on the same parcel, the lien holder has the opportunity to pay the current tax, thus endorsing the amount onto the certificate and increasing his/her lien on the property.
+- If a tax lien exists for unpaid prior year taxes, and current year taxes remain due on the same parcel, the tax lien sale certificate holder has the opportunity to pay the current tax, thus endorsing the amount onto the certificate and increasing his/her lien on the property.

-- Delinquent Personal Property taxes and Mobile Home taxes must be received in the Treasurer’s Office by the close of business on the next to the last Friday in September to avoid publication in the newspaper.
+- Delinquent Personal Property taxes and Mobile Home taxes must be received in the Treasurer’s Office by the close of business on the 3rd Friday in September to avoid publication in the newspaper.

-- Sand & Sage Fair Premiums will be available in the Treasurer’s Office until September 30th.
+- Sand & Sage Fair Premiums will be available in the Treasurer’s Office until the middle of October.
 Premiums will be forfeited after that date.

 - After Oct.
 1, Mobile Home taxes and Personal Property taxes for those parcels remaining unpaid are subject to distraint, seizure and sale to satisfy the tax liability and other accrued costs and penalties associated with the parcel.
 Personal Property taxes may also be turned over to a collection agency.